2 people hurt in St. Petersburg shooting

 St. Petersburg police received a call just after 8 p.m. about a man shot in the area of 9th Avenue S and 15th Street S, according to a news release.
 He was taken to an area hospital for treatment.

-Another person later showed up at the hospital by themselves, police said.
-Their status isn't known yet, either.
+Another man later showed up at the hospital by himself, police said.

+One person is said to have very serious injuries while the other has non-life-threatening injuries.

 Police say they expect to release more information further into the investigation.